FueledbyJordan/garrison/README.md

 -g  --generate    Generate a sample config file.
 Redirect the output of this to your config file.

+-d  --dry-run    Don't do anything.
+Just print out what would happen.

 -v --version    Show garrison version.

 -h --help    Show garrison help.